Automattic/wp-calypso/client/components/select-dropdown/README.md

 		label: // *required* - (string) displayed to user
 		isLabel: // optional - (boolean) set this item like a static label
-		path: // optional - (string) URL to navigate when clicked },
+		path: // optional - (string) URL to navigate when clicked
+		icon: // optional - (string) Gridicon name to display in front of label
+		count: // optional - (number) Count to show next to label },
 	// ...
 ];